bunkat/later/Readme.md

-_Later_ is a simple library to describe recurring schedules and calculate future occurrences.
-It also allows a callback to be executed on a provided schedule.
-The core engine for calculating schedules is only 1.3k minified and compressed.
-There are four ways that schedules can be defined: using the _Recur_ api, using an English expression, using a Cron expression, or they can also be manually defined. _Later_ works in both the browser and [node](http://nodejs.org).
+_Later_ is a simple library for describing recurring schedules and calculating their future occurrences.
+It supports a very flexible schedule definition including support for composite schedules and schedule exceptions.  _Later_ also supports executing a callback on a provided schedule.

+There are four ways that schedules can be defined: using the chainable _Recur_ api, using an English expression, using a Cron expression, or they can also be manually defined. _Later_ works in both the browser and [node](http://nodejs.org) and the core engine for calculating schedules is only 1.3k minified and compressed.

 ## Node Example